Command Line Interface (CLI)

 robotcode discover [OPTIONS] COMMAND [ARGS]...Options:

-robotparsing errors and warning that occur during discovering. [default: diagnostics]--versionShow the version and exit.
+robotparsing errors and warnings before the results. [default: no-diagnostics]--versionShow the version and exit.

 --helpShow this message and exit.